Lattice: A Confidence-Gated Hybrid System for Uncertainty-Aware Sequential Prediction with Behavioral Archetypes: Introduction

 \subsection{Our Contribution}

 We present Lattice, a hybrid sequential prediction system that addresses this limitation through \textbf{confidence-gated activation}.
-Lattice combines LSTM temporal modeling with behavioral archetype priors, but crucially uses \textbf{binary confidence gating} to activate archetype-based scoring only when confidence exceeds a calibrated threshold, falling back to baseline LSTM predictions when uncertain.
+Lattice combines a sequence backbone with behavioral archetype priors and uses \textbf{binary confidence gating} to activate archetype-based scoring only when confidence exceeds a calibrated threshold, falling back to backbone-only predictions when uncertain.

 \textbf{Key Contributions:}